Morgan station: Closure of Halsted and gap in service (1994-2012)

 Halsted continued to serve the neighborhood until January 9, 1994, when the CTA closed the Green Line for a renovation project.
-This project included the closure of six stations, and among them was the Halsted station.
+This project included the permanent closure of six stations, and among them was the Halsted station.
 With the closure of Halsted, no Green Line stations remained in the West Loop or Fulton Market areas, leaving a gap of 1.3 mi between the Ashland and Clinton stations.
 The closure of Halsted was unpopular, and since that date, community residents, businesses, and local organizations have argued that this area needs a new "infill station" to restore rail service.
 Heightening the need for a new station, significant amounts of growth have occurred near the line in the last 15 years, including large residential buildings and many popular restaurants and nightclubs.